-Owners must supply the Secretary with the contact details of a veterinary surgeon An Examination and Report Form is sent to the vet together with a letter, which is copied to the colt's owner, who also receives the DNA kit for the vet's use.
+Owners must supply the Secretary with the contact details of a veterinary surgeon.
+An Examination and Report Form is sent by the Secretary to the vet together with a letter, which is copied to the colt's owner, who also receives the DNA kit for the vet's use.
 The owner makes arrangements with the vet for the inspection, after which, if the colt has passed, the DNA sample is taken.

 The colt must be microchipped upon approval if not already done.

 The microchip sticker or number has to be entered onto the pony's passport by the person performing the microchipping and the Society has to be informed of that number.